 But no one truly recovers from visiting the Greek Isles since their beauty casts a haunting spell that has you wanting to return.

-About a dozen ships sail the Greek islands so you’re sure to find one to suit your budget.
-But for a unique treat choose the luxurious six-star Seabourn Odyssey.
+For a unique treat choose the luxurious six-star Seabourn Odyssey.
 About 330 crew look after 450 passengers for the ultimate in personalized service.
 Cabins are sumptuous, public spaces are lined with marble and chandeliers, alcohol is included, and Michelin chefs create unforgettable gourmet cuisine.
-Call 866.755.5619.